Student Housing FAQs

 How do I live with my friend who is also attending GCU?

 Students wanting to live with another specific GCU student need to coordinate making the same room reservation on the online housing application.
 The Office of Residence Life does not "place" students in their housing assignments and will not coordinate the reservations of students who want to room together.
+Please visit the Housing Selection page for more information on Preferred Roomate Requests.

 What are room and board costs?